Qualifying For A Mortgage: The Basics

 - IRAs, 401(k)s or any other retirement account you have

 Your credit score is a three-digit numerical rating of how reliable you are as a borrower.
-A high credit score usually means that you pay your bills on time, don’t take on too much debt and watch your spending.
-A low credit score might mean that you frequently fall behind on payments or you have a habit of taking on more debt than you can afford.
-Mortgage borrowers who have high credit scores get access to the largest selection of loan types and the lowest interest rates.
+A high credit score usually means that you pay your bills on time, don't take on too much debt and watch your spending.
+A low credit score might mean that you frequently fall behind on payments or you have a habit of taking on more monthly debt than you can afford.
+Home buyers who have high credit scores get access to the largest selection of loan types and the lowest interest rates.

 Do you have recurring debt you make payments toward each month?
 Only include the minimum you must pay in each installment.
 For example, if you have $15,000 worth of student loans but you only need to pay $150 a month, only include $150 in your calculation.
 Don't include things like utilities, entertainment expenses and health insurance premiums.